Leo512bit/Simple-Exif-geotagging-tool-Windows/README.md

 - Drag and drop support via COM to ensure drag and drop from any application is supported.
 - Drag and drop support in Windows Explorer (draging files on top of the exe).
 - Optional Transactional NTFS (TxF) support at compile time (see wic_geotag.c).
 Disabled by default.
+- Uses Common Controls for a modern native themed look.

  ## Known issues:
  - Not truly CRT free due to WIC, might be possible with stubs.
 Might not even be needed as if a system doesn't have the CRT WIC probably wouldn't even work.